Benin Travel Insurance

 Documentation Required: Original receipts, medical reports in French, police reports for accidents, proof of payment

-- Obtain police reports immediately for any road or motorcycle taxi accidents, as insurers require official documentation for accident-related claims
+- File police reports immediately for any accident, including road incidents involving motorcycle taxis—this documentation is mandatory for claims.

 Get Covered for Benin